Tending to Our Inner World, Cultivating Genuine Connection

 This retreat will flow between periods of silence and periods of sharing and connection.
 Each day will be an opportunity for deep practice, mindful movement, nature connection, and small group meetings.

-Fall Weekend Retreat For Koru Instructors
+Spring Weekend Retreat For Koru Instructors

-What will I experience on retreat?
+What will I get out of this experiential learning retreat?

 • Experience skillful, trauma-informed teaching